Sephens/Portfolio/README.md

     <a href="https://github.com/Sephens/Portfolio/issues">Request Feature</a>
 </h3>

-## TL;DR

-You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Sephens](https://github.com/Sephens/Portfolio).
-Thanks!

 ## Built With

-My personal portfolio <a href="https://portfolio-sephens.vercel.app/" target="_blank">sephens.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="https://portfolio-sephens.vercel.app/" target="_blank">sephens</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.